p-11/yellowpages-proof-service/README.md

 ## License

-This project is licensed under the <TODO>
+This project is licensed under the Apache License, Version 2.0.
+See [LICENSE](LICENSE) for more details.